Think like an economist by analyzing economic data and policies

 Economics Summer Institute FAQ

 Participants in the program will need to have a laptop computer with access to Microsoft PowerPoint and a USB port.
-It is also recommended that students have a graphing calculator.
+It is also recommended that students have a basic or graphing calculator.
 Please reach out to the program instructor if you have an issue with technological accessibility.

 Required Textbooks: Principles of Economics.
 N. Gregory Mankiw, 9th Edition.
 Electronic textbooks will be provided.
+The cost of the electronic text book will be assessed via BruinBill at the end of the program and typically ranges from $70-$80.

 The program includes additional activities.
 Economics Summer Institute participants will be placed into study groups and work collaboratively to develop and provide PowerPoint presentations based on coursework.